 Vitamin D is one of the vitamins necessary for the absorption of calcium in the blood.
 There are various sources from which you get vitamin D, such as sunlight and certain foods.
 A deficiency of Vitamin D can lead to unpleasant symptoms and poorer overall health.
-Homed-IQ’s home Vitamin D Test allows users to quickly and easily measure their vitamin D levels and treat any deficiencies as needed.
+Homed-IQ’s Vitamin D Test allows users to quickly and easily measure their vitamin D levels from home and treat any deficiencies as needed.

 What is Vitamin D?